Our List of the Best Kitchen Rugs Includes a Vintage-Looking Runner That’s on Sale for $25

 Why we chose it: An under-$100, natural-looking rug that won’t shed or stain.

 We’re big fans of jute, but if you’re worried about stray crumbs or drops of water from your dishwasher getting trapped in its braided fibers, we recommend sticking to synthetic materials that won’t balk at mold and mildew.
-Porte + Hall is newly on our radar, and we took immediately to the brand’s innerweave styles.
-The transitional chevron pattern would look right at home not only in a farmhouse or classic spaces but everywhere in between.
-That’s because it’s a neutral workhouse—if you don’t want your kitchen rug to be the focal point of the room, this mat is a winner.
+Porte + Hall’s transitional chevron pattern would look right at home in a farmhouse or classic spaces.
+That’s because it’s a neutral workhorse—if you don’t want your kitchen rug to be the focal point of the room, this mat is a winner.
 It provides textural warmth that goes with a range of decor schemes but in a hardy, durable format.
 Have a stain?
 Just rinse it out with cold water (or if it’s particularly tough, OxiClean should do the trick).
 Plus it won’t budge while you’re doing the dishes or cooking up a storm.
 Its proprietary backing, which the brand states is a latex material that won’t transfer or adhere to floors (even vinyl and wood), keeps it locked into place sans rug pad.

 Shop Now